DeFoG: Discrete Flow Matching for Graph Generation: Train Optimization

 We observe that the marginal distribution consistently achieves at least as good performance as the other initial distributions.
-This, along with the theoretical reasons outlined in \Cref{sec:train_optimization}, reinforces its use as the default initial distribution for DeFoG.
-The only dataset where marginal was surpassed was the SBM dataset, which we attribute to its inherently different nature (stochastic \emph{vs.} deterministic).
+This is supported by two key observations in previous work: first, \citet{vignac2022digress} demonstrate that, for any given distribution, the closest distribution within the aforementioned class of factorizable initial distributions is the marginal one, thus illustrating its optimality as a prior.
+Second, the marginal initial distribution preserves the dataset’s marginal properties throughout the noising process, maintaining graph-theoretical characteristics like sparsity~\citep{qin2023sparse}.
+We conjecture that this fact facilitates the denoising task for the graph transformer.
+This reinforces its use as the default initial distribution for DeFoG.
+The only dataset where marginal was surpassed was the SBM dataset, which we attribute to its inherently different nature (stochastic, instead of deterministic).
 In this case, the absorbing distribution emerged as the best-performing choice.
-Interestingly, the absorbing distribution also tends to converge faster across datasets.
+Interestingly, the absorbing distribution tends to converge faster across datasets.

 Lastly, it is worth noting that in discrete diffusion models for graphs, predicting the best limit noise distribution based solely on dataset characteristics remains, to our knowledge, an open question \citep{tseng2023complex}.
 We expect this complexity to extend to discrete flow models as well.
 Although this is outside the scope of our work, we view this as an exciting direction for future research.